ChristianSiebke/DReaM-Driver-Reaction-Model/sim/tests/endToEndTests/README.md

 Example: Counting Agents passing PositionRoute == 350 on LaneId == -1
 Query: `count(AgentId | LaneId == -1 and PositionRoute-1 < 350 and PositionRoute >= 350 ) > 0`

+If a column happens to have a name like `Name-N` where N is an integer, time shifting would be applied mistakenly.
+Thus, it is possible to escape columns using surrounding single quotes (e.g. ``'Name-1'``).

 # Test Report Generator

 Generates a report for results from the pyOpenPASS EndToEndTest Framework tool.